 The day-to-day support of the newcomers is the responsibility of the sponsorship group, with help from many local services and organizations.
 DOORS team can provide advice but isn’t able to help with daily responsibilities, such as drives to the dentist or other medical appointments.

-Kingston and area Employment Services or KEYS: Staff in the five KEYS office in our area will help newcomers write resumes that can be used for volunteer or employment opportunities, connect newcomers with employers, facilitate training and education, and facilitate funding for credentials and apprenticeship.
+Staff in the five KEYS offices in the Kingston area will help newcomers write resumes that can be used for volunteer or employment opportunities, connect newcomers with employers, facilitate training and education, and facilitate funding for credentials and apprenticeship.

 Frequent and extensive support is very important in the very early weeks and months of settlement but the extent of sponsor involvement should lighten or diminish as the months go on.
 From the beginning of the sponsorship, it is important to encourage independence and to respect the autonomy and agency of the newcomers.
 It can be challenging to get the balance right, and it is important for sponsors and the newcomers to communicate with each other about expectations.